 This blackland prairie site was first settled in 1854 by a slave named Adam Orgain, who was sent to watch over the ranching interests of his owner, John Orgain.
 Soon after, a handful of families, including the Huttos, settled on the land.
-The town was named after James Emory Hutto, who sold 50 acres in 1876 for a town site and donated land for the International Great Northern Railroad's right-of-way through the area.
-Hutto was designated as the "Official Hippo Capital of Texas" by the 2003 Texas Legislature.
-A 14,000-pound "Henrietta the Hippo" statue in the downtown district and 3,000 smaller ones can be seen throughout the city.
+The town was named after James Emory Hutto, who sold 50 acres in 1876 for a town site and donated land for the International Great Northern Railroad's right-of-way through the area. ?

-Early 20th-century Texas architecture examples can be found in downtown Hutto, where several brick buildings that are more than 150 years old can be seen.
-The Hutto Olde Tyme Days Festival, held the third Saturday in October, features live music, a children's carnival, and an antique car show.
+Early 20th-century Texas architecture examples can be found downtown.
+The Hutto Olde Tyme Days Festival is held the third Saturday in October. ?

 You are now leaving TravelTex.com.
 You are on your way to an external website.